openshift/openshift-pep/openshift-pep-006.md

 1. `d1` is moved/renamed to `app-root/deployments/[date]_[time]-[deployment id]/repo`
 1. The application is stopped
 1. `app-root/repo` is updated to point at the new deployment directory's repo directory
-1. `artifacts` are synced to the gears home directory
+1. `app-root/dependencies` is updated to point at the new deployment directory's dependencies directory
 1. The secondary cartridges are started
 1. The platform's `deploy` command is invoked
 1. The user's `deploy` hook is invoked, if it exists